sookinoby/sentiment-analysis2/README.md

     arg_params={'weights': weight_matrix}, #loads the pretrained glove embedding to weights variable allow_missing= True
 ```
 If you notice the using glove word-embedding (pre-trained word embedding) for this particular dataset does not provide a better model.
 Experimenting with different dimensions of word-embedding and using higher capacity model (more neurons) may improve performance.
+Also, we can experiment with [recursive neural network](https://en.wikipedia.org/wiki/Recursive_neural_network) like [LTSM](https://mxnet.incubator.apache.org/api/python/rnn.html#mxnet.rnn.LSTMCell) , [GRU](https://mxnet.incubator.apache.org/api/python/rnn.html#mxnet.rnn.GRUCell)  to improve [performance](https://arxiv.org/pdf/1702.01923.pdf).

 ## Conclusion.